-- 1. You will form groups of 2 to 3 people (this may change depending on class size) and work over the course of the semester on the Business Strategy Game.
-In the business strategy game you and your teammates manage a hypothetical organization for 10 years and complete a 3 year strategic plan for the business.
+1. You will form groups of 1 to 3 people (this may change depending on class size) and work over the course of the semester on the Business Strategy Game.
+In the business strategy game you and your teammates manage a hypothetical organization for 10 years.
 You are competing both with other students in your league as well as individuals from around the world.
-While there are suggestions for "gaming the system" on-line they don't take in to account that the newest version of the game adjusts itself to how seriously it believes you are playing the game. - 2.
-You shall have a different group of 2 individuals in which you shall complete a group paper on values [either the Rokeach Values Survey, Allport Study of Values, Schwarz's Values model] or ethics [Ethics Position Questionnaire of Forsyth or Inglehart's Values model], and cultural differences [Hofstede model is preferred but other models such as GLOBE or Huntington's Models are ok as well] which shall examine the research on the relationships between these topics.
+While there are suggestions for "gaming the system" on-line they don't take in to account that the newest version of the game adjusts itself to how seriously it believes you are playing the game.

+2. You shall may have up to a 3 person group with which you shall complete a group paper on values [either the Rokeach Values Survey, Allport Study of Values, Schwarz's Values model] or ethics [Ethics Position Questionnaire of Forsyth or Inglehart's Values model], and cultural differences [Hofstede model is preferred but other models such as GLOBE or Huntington's Models are ok as well] which shall examine the research on the relationships between these topics.
 See below for additional information about this.